Even in my struggles, I choose joy!

 Rearranging the answer

 A friend, experiencing her own health battles, asked me an astute question.
 “How do you choose joy?”
 How.
 She really got me thinking with that one word.
 How.
 How did I – how do I – choose joy?
 I believe the answer lies not in answering, “HOW,” but rearranging the letters of that word to, “WHO?”

 - I know in Whom I have believed.

 - I know Who who forgives my sins and gives me eternal life.

 - I know Who keeps and sustains my life.

 - I know Who was in all points tempted, yet didn’t not sin.
 He did not worry.

 - I know my Refuge, Comforter, Peace, Hope and Sanity.

 Because I know WHO, I can choose HOW to respond in trying seasons.
 Relationship makes all the difference in the WHO and HOW.
-If I did not know my Father and His love, I’d be left to my own intellect to find joy.
+If I did not know Jesus and His love, I’d be left to my own intellect to find joy.
 In short, I’d be lost.
 I am human and I do not enjoy sickness or discomfort.
-But I have a sweet relationship – not a legalistic religion – but a sweet relationship with my Heavenly Father whom I love and want to honor.
+But I have a life-giving relationship with my Heavenly Father.
 I trust Him.
-He’s faithful to me.
-I know He works even the worst circumstances for my good.
-How?
-Because He has done so for me many, many times.
-Because of WHO He is.
+He’s faithful.
+He works even within the worst circumstances for my good.

 “And we know that all things work together for good to them that love God, to them who are the called according to his purpose.”
 Romans 8:28 KJV